xandao-dev/thetan-arena-sniper/README.md

 <p align="center">
   <h3 align="center">Thetan Arena Sniper</h3>
   <p align="center">
     Thetan Arena Sniper is a tool to buy cheap thetans NFTs quickly.
 It interacts with BSC Blockchain to buy thetans as fast as possible.
     <br />
+    :warning: I'ts not working, the contracts has been updated :warning:
-    :warning: It is a tool in development, I am not responsible for financial losses. :warning:
+    :warning: I am not responsible for financial losses. :warning:
     <br />
     <br />
     <a href="https://github.com/xandao6/thetan-arena-sniper"><strong>Explore the docs »</strong></a>